rateldajer/markcrowley/_pages/about.md

 My research seeks dependable and transparent ways to augment human decision making in complex domains in the presence of many agents, spatial structure, or uncertainty.
 My focus is on developing new algorithms within the fields of **[Reinforcement Learning](/reinforcement-learning)**, **[Deep Learning](/deep-learning)** and **[Ensemble Methods](/ensemble-methods)**, and **[Manifold Learning (Dimensionality Reduction)](/manifold-learning)** as well as other [Research Topics](/topics).
 I often work in collaboration with researchers in applied fields such as  **[Computational Sustainability](/computational-sustainability)** (including [Sustainable Forest Management](/forest-management), **[Autonomous Driving](/autonomous-driving)**, **[AI for Science](/ai-for-science)** and **[Medical Imaging](/medical-imaging)**.
 [Read more about me in my bio](/bio).

 Mark Crowley is an Associate Professor in the [Department of Electrical and Computer Engineering](https://uwaterloo.ca/electrical-computer-engineering/profile/mcrowley) at the University of Waterloo (also cross-appointed in the [Cheriton School of Computer Science](https://cs.uwaterloo.ca/about/people/mcrowley)).
-He is a  member of the [Waterloo Artificial Intelligence Institute (WAII)](https://waterloo.ai), the [Waterloo Institute for Complexity and Innovatio](http://wici.ca/)n ([WICI](http://wici.ca/)) and is National Secretary of the **[Canadian Artificial Intelligence Association (CAIAC)](https://www.caiac.ca/)** which coordinates the yearly organization of the **Canadian Conference on AI**.
+He is a  member of the [Waterloo Artificial Intelligence Institute (WAII)](https://waterloo.ai), the [Waterloo Institute for Complexity and Innovatio](http://wici.ca/)n ([WICI](http://wici.ca/)) and is the **President of the [Canadian Artificial Intelligence Association (CAIAC)](https://www.caiac.ca/)** which has co-ordinated **Canadian Conference on AI** since 1976.

 He and his students carry out research into single-agent and multi-agent Reinforcement Learning large-scale 2D/3D image-like processing,